aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/archive/_index.md

 ## Archive(Stream, ArchiveLoadOptions, ArchiveEntrySettings) {#constructor_1}

-Initializes a new instance of the [`Archive`](../) class and composes entries list can be extracted from the archive.
+Initializes a new instance of the [`Archive`](../) class and composes an entry list can be extracted from the archive.

 ```csharp
 public Archive(Stream sourceStream, ArchiveLoadOptions loadOptions = null,